-Obviously people are rightly concerned about risks - especially associated with the Internet.
-So how do you know we are who we say we are, and not, for example, a Nigerian scam operation?
+People are rightly concerned about risks - especially associated with the Internet.
+So how do you know we are who we say we are, and not, for example, a Nigerian (for example) scam operation?

-Well, you can firstly check the white or yellow pages on-line to make sure we're at least consistent with that.
-And you can check with the CPA Australia web site to make sure our professional credentials are valid.
+Well, you can first check the white or yellow pages online to make sure we're at least consistent with that.
+And you can check with the CPA Australia website to make sure our professional credentials are valid.

-Of course that still doesn't guarantee that we actually meet your needs.
-And in fact we might not.
-There are some things we do (and we believe we do them better than most) - and other things we don't do.
-So for example we don't handle boxes of papers - or client monies.
-Audits are also outside our scope.
+That still doesn't guarantee that we actually meet your needs.
+And in fact, we might not.
+There are some things we do (and we believe we do them better than many) - and other things we don't do.
+For example, we don't handle boxes of papers - or client monies.
+Audits are outside our scope.
 And we don't form trusts (see your lawyer for that) - although we do account for them for our clients.
 Nor do we sell insurance.
 And so on.

-So the question is, how should you choose a professional accountant or business consultant?
+The question is, how should you choose a professional accountant or business consultant?
 Is location relevant?
 And there are situations where it might be.
 For example, if you need someone local to do your invoicing, or your payroll, for example, then you might need someone local - or at least who provides those services.
 We don't.
-But if you were to use say Xero, and one of the Internet-based payrolls, then does location matter?
-And with "normal" (non-Internet) systems, we see our connecting to your system over the Internet so we can look together at issues one of our big advantages.
+We see our connecting to your system over the Internet so we can look together at issues as one of our big advantages.
 We can resolve issues with your system without either of us leaving our offices - and best of all, once you learn the right way to deal with an issue, we won't have to keep on fixing problems in the future.
 People like to talk about "win-win" situations - but this really is a case of both of us winning.